jvargh/aks-stuff/coredns/responses/05-Application-and-user-impact.md

 finally { Clear-ImpFaults }
 ```

-**Expected result:** Healthy transports return the primary; cold UDP and TCP failures are recorded independently.
+**Expected result:** Healthy UDP and TCP queries return the primary answer.
+Record the first failed UDP and TCP queries separately.

-**Pass/fail criteria:** Pass when healthy controls succeed, fault trials terminate, no false answer is accepted, and no common timeout is inferred.
+**Pass/fail criteria:** Pass when the healthy tests succeed, both failure tests stop, no false answer is accepted, and the results do not claim that UDP and TCP use the same timeout.

 **Evidence to capture:** Transport flag, full output, query time, answer/RCODE, exit, and cleanup.

-**Established `aks01day2` evidence:** PASS on 2026-09-24.
-Healthy UDP and TCP each returned the primary in 4 ms; cold UDP loss returned the secondary in 2,004 ms; cold forced-TCP loss returned `SERVFAIL` with no A answer in 29,996 ms.
+**Established `aks01day2` evidence:** PASS on 2026-09-25.
+Healthy UDP and forced-TCP queries each returned the primary answer in 0 ms. With silent primary packet loss and a restarted resolver, UDP returned `NOERROR` and the secondary answer in 2,004 ms. Forced TCP returned `SERVFAIL` with no A record in 30,000 ms. These results show that UDP and TCP followed different failure paths in this test; they do not guarantee fixed timings in other environments.

 #### IMP-11-BOUNDED-LOAD

-##### IMP-11-BOUNDED-LOAD: Exercise safe DNS concurrency
+##### IMP-11-BOUNDED-LOAD: Run a small concurrent DNS test

-**Validates item:** Safe bounded DNS concurrency
+**Validates item:** Safe limited DNS concurrency

-**Purpose:** Check answer correctness under a small bounded burst without claiming capacity.
+**Purpose:** Check DNS answers during a small, limited burst of queries.
+This is not a capacity test.

 **Prerequisites:** Healthy resolver, no fault, maximum 50 queries and concurrency 5.